poudel-bibek/AI-Assignments/instructions.md

 ---
 ## What will you need?
-  - An account with [Google](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp): For Video submission on [YouTube](https://youtu.be/dQw4w9WgXcQ?t=0) and code your solutions in [Colab](https://colab.research.google.com/).
+  - An account with [Google](https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp): for Video submission on [YouTube](https://youtu.be/dQw4w9WgXcQ?t=0) and coding environment in [Colab](https://colab.research.google.com/).

 ---
 ## How to create an explanation video?